 - Files held on the School network will be regularly checked for viruses; - The use of user logins and passwords to access the School network will be enforced, and - Portable media containing School data or programmes will not be taken off-site without specific permission from a member of the senior leadership team.

-For more information on data protection in School please refer to our Data Protection Policy.
 More information on protecting personal data can be found in section 11 of this policy.

 15.1 Parents and Pupils